Authenticate with an Access Token

 Summary and Next Steps

-In this guide you saw how Gloo Edge could be used with an existing OIDC system to validate access tokens and grant access to a VirtualService.
+In this guide you saw how Gloo Gateway could be used with an existing OIDC system to validate access tokens and grant access to a VirtualService.
 You may want to also check out the authentication guides that use Dex and Google for more alternatives when it comes to OAuth-based authentication.